Ousmane-ba/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display current directory contents in a long format Display current directory contents, including hidden files Display current directory contents with group IDs
+Display current directory contents in a long format Display current directory contents, including hidden files Display current directory contents with group IDs Create a script that creates a directory in another directory